majhibibhuti/TDE/README.md

 - `--names_compared`: Names of the fields to compare (e.g., pred_text_contextnet pred_text_conformer).
 - `--total_tokens`: The total number of tokens to process.

+  Please make sure to give the data path inside the json file.
+For reference see the filepath.json file in tranliteration folder.
+  The data should be in this format.

 ### NER Module

 To use the NER Module, run the main.py script with the following arguments: